globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 As you can see, building UIs with Swing-Tree feels very similar to building HTML pages with HTML tags even though everything is done in plain old Java code.
-This is made possible based on 2 simple design patterns:

-1. The Composite Pattern
+All of this is made possible by harnessing the power of builder style method chaining and composition.
-2. The Builder Pattern
+Swing Tree combines this to give you a quasi XML-based UI framework with compile time type safety, turing completeness and all the other good stuff that comes with Java.

 ## Growing Branches ##